geoserver/geoserver.github.io/_posts/2024-07-08-geoserver-tutorials.md

 [![](https://img.youtube.com/vi/3xKKI8irlQk/0.jpg)](https://www.youtube.com/watch?v=3xKKI8irlQk)

 ## Introduction
-The Demo application is a valuable tool to help you practice with requests.
-Itâ€™s used to create and test requests from the GeoServer.
-The user can see the response to the requests and solve the problems.
-To become familiar with the demo section, scroll down and click on the "Demo" link.
+The Demo page provides valuable tool to help you practice with requests and understand how GeoServer works.
+The **Demo Requests** is used to create and test requests to GeoServer.
+The user can see the response to successful requests, or troubleshoot problems.
+To become familiar with the demo page, navigate to **Demos** to open the **GeoServer Demos** page.
 This page contains these options:
 - Demo Requests
 - SRS List
 - Reprojection Console